Stopira18/Credit-Risk-Modeling/README.md

 Probability of Default Model Using Python

-NB:This paper give a basic idea of data analysis and model development in credit risk development. an advanced paper will be released soon by adding , Weight of evidence , Information value for feature selection
+NB:This paper give a basic idea of data analysis and model development in credit risk development.

+An advanced paper will be released soon by adding , Weight of evidence , Information value for feature selection

 #Abstract